Drug information provided by: Micromedex

-Using Korlym(R) while you are pregnant can harm your unborn baby.
-Use an effective form of birth control (e.g., a condom, a diaphragm, or a cervical cap) to keep from getting pregnant during therapy and for 1 month after the last dose of this medicine.
+Using Korlym™ while you are pregnant can harm your unborn baby.
+Use an effective form of birth control (eg, a condom, a diaphragm, or a cervical cap) to keep from getting pregnant during therapy and for 1 month after the last dose of this medicine.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

-Do not use this medicine if you are also taking cyclosporine (Gengraf®, Neoral®, Sandimmune®), dihydroergotamine (D.H.E.
-45®, Migranal®), ergotamine (Ergomar®, Ergostat®), fentanyl (Sublimaze®), lovastatin (Altocor®, Mevacor®), pimozide (Orap®), quinidine (Quinora®), simvastatin (Zocor®), sirolimus (Rapamune®), tacrolimus (Prograf®), or a steroid medicine (such as dexamethasone, prednisone, or Medrol®).
+Do not use this medicine if you are also using cyclosporine (Gengraf®, Neoral®, Sandimmune®), dihydroergotamine (D.H.E.
+45®, Migranal®), ergotamine (Ergomar®, Ergostat®), fentanyl (Sublimaze®), lovastatin (Altocor®, Mevacor®), pimozide (Orap®), quinidine (Quinora®), simvastatin (Zocor®), sirolimus (Rapamune®), tacrolimus (Prograf®), or a steroid medicine (such as dexamethasone, hydrocortisone, methylprednisolone, prednisone, Medrol®).
 Using these medicines together may cause serious problems.

-You may need to have a surgical procedure to stop excessive vaginal bleeding or to terminate a pregnancy that was not terminated with the Mifeprex(R) treatment procedure.
+You may need to have a surgical procedure to stop excessive vaginal bleeding or to terminate a pregnancy that was not terminated with the Mifeprex® treatment procedure.

 You should check with your physician immediately if symptoms of serious infection (such as continuing fever ≥ 100.4 °F, severe stomach pain, pelvic tenderness, weakness, nausea, vomiting, diarrhea, non-productive cough shortness of breath, weight loss, or abnormally fast heartbeat) occur.

 This medicine may cause adrenal gland problems.
-Stop using this medicine and check with your doctor if you have darkening of the skin, diarrhea, lightheadedness, dizziness, or fainting, increased hunger, mental depression, nausea or vomiting, skin rash, or unusual tiredness or weakness.
+Check with your doctor if you have darkening of the skin, diarrhea, lightheadedness, dizziness, or fainting, increased hunger, mental depression, nausea or vomiting, skin rash, or unusual tiredness or weakness.